englekk/handbook-docs/Fuse/02 - Hello UX Markup.md

 ## $(Theme:Themes)

-`App` offers a setting called `Theme`, which specifies how standard components in the app will look and feel.
+`App` offers a property called `Theme`, which specifies how standard components in the app will look and feel.
 You set it like this:

 	<App Theme="..name of theme..">